From partially ordered monoids to partially ordered groups via free nuclear preimages: Nuclear images and simple quasi-inequations

-The properties of the free nuclear preimage reflect in a very direct way which pomonoidal quasi-inequalities are preserved under nuclear images.
-We devote this section finding a syntactic description of such quasi-inequalities.
+The properties of the free nuclear preimage reflect in a very direct way which pomonoidal quasi-inequations are preserved under nuclear images.
+We devote this section to finding a syntactic description of such quasi-inequations.

 Let us first review some preliminaries concerning ordered algebras.
 Consider a fixed algebraic signature and an infinite set of variables $\Var$.
 The term algebra, i.e.\ the absolutely free algebra over $\Var$, will be denoted $\Tm$.
 An \emph{interpretation} on an algebra $\alg{A}$ is a homomorphism $h\colon \Tm \to \alg{A}$.
 If the range of $h$ is a subset of some $X \subseteq \alg{A}$, we say that $h$ is an interpretation \emph{over} $X$.
 Each map $f\colon \Var \to \alg{A}$ extends to a unique interpretation $h\colon \Tm \to \alg{A}$.